LinguaPhylo/linguaPhylo.github.io/extensions.md

     <img src="/images/LPhyLibPhylonco.png" alt="LPhy libraries">
   </a>
   <figcaption>Figure 1: Adding phylonco extension to LPhy libraries.</figcaption>

 </figure>

-__Please note:__ please remove any old version jar files from the `lib` directory, after you place the new version.
-Otherwise, it may cause error when loading the extension.

-#### Loading examples
+### Loading examples
 Examples can be found in the releases page of the extension.
 To load the examples into LPhy Studio:

-1. Go to the releases page of the extension, e.g., [Phylonco releases](https://github.com/bioDS/beast-phylonco/releases)
+1. Go to the releases page of the extension from the "Extension version" column in the extensions table, e.g., [phylonco-lphy v1.2.1](https://github.com/bioDS/beast-phylonco/releases/tag/v1.2.1)

-2. Download the file with the suffix `*-lphy-examples.zip`, e.g., [phylonco-lphy-examples.zip](https://github.com/bioDS/beast-phylonco/releases/download/v1.0.0/phylonco-lphy-examples.zip)
+2. Download the`*-lphy-examples.zip` from the "Examples" column in the extensions table, e.g., [phylonco-lphy-1.2.0-examples.zip](https://github.com/bioDS/beast-phylonco/releases/download/v1.2.1/phylonco-lphy-examples.zip)

 3. Unzip the `*-lphy-examples.zip` file inside the `examples` subdirectory of your LPhy installation.
 Your directory structure should look like this: